lionelherrerobattista/ice_cream_world_backend/README.md

 # Summary

-This is thee API for the Ice Cream World business.
+This is the API for the Ice Cream World business.
 It provides the necessary endpoints to perform CRUD operations on ice creams records.

 # Getting started